 Clothing can recreate the feel of a particular era, describe a setting, or even make or break the fantasy world you've created.
 Who is your character?
 Where are they from?
 Why do they behave the way they do today?
 Is there a way to distinguish between a hero and a villain?
 Is it possible to use clothing to express something meaningful - a tradition, a culture, or your favorite childhood shirt?
 What is the best way to express their story?

-While we can ignore how bad fashion offers nothing to the games of which they are a part, we can not ignore how it can also diminish the game enjoyment as a whole.
+While we can ignore how bad fashion offers nothing to the games of which they are a part, we cannot ignore how it can also diminish enjoyment as a whole.
 I have worn things that made me feel laughably stupid during boss fights in multiple games.
-As I mentioned before, I even restart a game just because I don’t like the way my skin looks.
+There is nothing worse than having to choose between better stats or dignity.
+As I mentioned before, I have even restarted a game just because I don’t like the way my character looks.

-As new generations move part of their life into the digital space, they replicate or create new identities for these new spaces, and so Fashion has to find its way to become an enabler of self-expression within the digital realm as well.
+As new generations move part of their life into the digital space, they replicate or create new identities for these new spaces, and so Fashion must find a way to enable self-expression within the digital realm as well

 Fantasy is one of the top two primary reasons why people play video games.
-Imagine being somewhere or someone else (this is the meaning of fantasy) - it would seem that fashion has a significant impact on the fantasy connection you have with the character you play or with your role in the game.
+Imagine being somewhere or someone else (this is the meaning of fantasy) – naturally, fashion has a significant impact on the fantasy connection you have with the character you play or with your role in the game.

 Of course, fashion can go horribly wrong due to personal aspects.
-Because of its personal and cultural significance, fashion can easily get messed up.
-This is especially true since the gaming industry rarely discusses this subject.
+Because of its personal and cultural significance, fashion can easily be done poorly.
+This is especially true since the gaming industry rarely spends time considering this subject.